EnzoBnl/enzobnl/spark.md

 Shuffle execution:
 1. local partitions **map output are packed in execution memory** region and **spilled to local file system by batch** when memory become saturated
 2. outputs targeting the **same partition are spilled to an unique file**
+3. Shuffle output files consist of the stage pipeline output objects serialized #### b) Shuffle output format Map output objects are serialized (using Java serialization or Kryo if set) and written into compressed files(used algorithm is set in `spark.io.compression.codec`, default using *lz4*).
-3. when a file corresponding to a given partition id has been written completely on map side, the shuffle manager states that the **chunk is ready to be fetched** by reduce side tasks.
+4. when a file corresponding to a given partition id has been written completely on map side, the shuffle manager states that the **chunk is ready to be fetched** by reduce side tasks.